DJBen/MSDFTextRender-Metal/README.md

 On the Paragraph tab, a segmented control toggles between two render styles:

 - `Normal`: Standard MSDF fill with adaptive smoothing.
-- `Border`: Renders a hard border (outline) around glyphs using the MSDF distance, with a small feather for anti-aliased edges.
-The default border is cyan with 2 px width.
-You can tweak color/width in `Renderer.swift` via `strokeColor`, `strokeWidthPx`, and `strokeFeatherPx`.

 ## Swift Package: MSDFText